powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 A set of networks can be merged together in a single network.
 The initial subnetworks are kept and can be easily retrieved or detached if needed.

-Almost all elements modeled in the network are identified through a unique `id`, and optionally described by a `name` that is easier to interpret for a human.
+Almost all the elements modeled in the network are identified through a unique `id`, and optionally described by a `name` that is easier to interpret for a human.
 Almost all components can be [extended](extensions.md) by the user to incorporate additional structured data.

 ## Network and subnetwork